cerebro-data/external-docs/ClientIntegration.md

      HADOOP_CLASSPATH is colon separated and libjars is comma separated.

 As a complete example, assuming we are using the RecordServiceAvro client library.
-For option 1, we can simply just run the application as the dependncies have been handled as part of the build.
+For option 1, we can simply just run the application as the dependencies have been handled as part of the build.
 ```
 hadoop jar AvroApplication.jar <arguments>